 Due to coastal geography there are many amphibious areas that can’t be reached by conventional boats and marine craft, which presents a variety of risks and consequences for coastguards and defence forces around the world.
-Griffon Hoverwork have had over 40 years developing hovercraft solutions for Search and Rescue (SAR) operations in conjunction with government departments and private organizations.
-Working with operators to ensure that craft are kept at the highest level of serviceability and despatch reliability by a process of continuous improvement of machinery, systems, training and equipment.
+Griffon Hoverwork have had over 40 years developing hovercraft solutions for Search and Rescue (SAR) operations in conjunction with government departments and private organisations.
+Working with operators to ensure that craft are kept at the highest level of serviceability and dispatch reliability by a process of continuous improvement of machinery, systems, training and equipment.

 Our Lead Design Engineer Greg Dawson says:

 When compared to a monohull vessel with a similar high-speed capability, a hovercraft will generally have a wider beam and hence present a more stable platform when in displacement mode for casualty recovery.
 As an air cushioned vehicle (ACV), a hovercraft provides a more comfortable ride with far lower whole-body vibration (WBV) and vertical accelerations than a high -speed monohull.
 This will reduce fatigue in the operating crew and allow them to remain effective over the length of a long SAR mission.
 For the larger craft in the GHL range, such as the AP-188 and BHT150, the stability provided by the wide platform of a hovercraft is ideally suited to helicopter slinging operations, particularly for well deck craft where there is minimal superstructure forward of the wheelhouse.
 Typically, the deck will have a local load rating of over 2000kgs, and a combined axle load of 8,800kgs making it a true multi use work space capable of carrying a diverse range of equipment loaded using the craft bow ramp.